76eren/Mangly/README.md

 # Mangly

-Mangly is an open-source manga and comic reading app designed to provide a nice reading experience.
+Mangly is an open-source manga and comic reading app designed to provide a smooth and modern reading experience.

-> **Note:** The main app is open-source, but it depends on an extension-based system.
-Extensions are created in a separate companion app, and the main Mangly app imports those extensions to provide access to content.
-The repository for the extensions app will be published at a later date.
+> **Note:** Mangly uses an extension-based system to fetch content from various sources.
+Extensions are created and managed separately using the [Mangly Extension Builder](https://github.com/76eren/Mangly-extensions).
+These extensions can then be imported into the main app to enable access to content.

 ---

 ## Features

-- TBC, app is still in development
+- TBC – the app is still in active development

+---

+## Extensions

+Mangly does not include any built-in content sources.
+To use the app effectively, you need to install extensions developed using the [Mangly Extension Builder](https://github.com/76eren/Mangly-extensions).

+---

+## Disclaimer

+Mangly and its extensions are intended for **educational and development purposes only**.
+The app does **not** host, distribute, or promote any copyrighted content.

+Users and developers are responsible for ensuring that their usage and created extensions comply with applicable laws and the terms of service of content providers.